-16. WHO's Global Strategy on Human Resources for Health: Workforce 20301 sets out four strategic objectives and policy options to improve the health workforce (applicable to all occupations) including: the optimization of the existing workforce; anticipating and planning for future workforce requirements; strengthening institutional capacity to plan and manage the workforce; and building and utilizing data and evidence to drive workforce policies and strategies.
-The International Pharmaceutical Federation's Pharmaceutical Workforce Development Goals,2 developed in alignment with WHO's Global Strategy, provide detailed guidance specific to the pharmaceutical workforce, including on addressing the workforce supply, retention, working conditions and remuneration, education and training capacity, and comprehensive data and evidence to inform workforce planning.
+and building and utilizing data and evidence to drive workforce policies and strategies.
+The International Pharmaceutical Federation's Pharmaceutical Workforce Development Goals,1 developed in alignment with WHO's Global Strategy, provide detailed guidance specific to the pharmaceutical workforce, including on addressing the workforce supply, retention, working conditions and remuneration, education and training capacity, and comprehensive data and evidence to inform workforce planning.

-- 17. WHO, in partnership with African, Caribbean and Pacific island countries and the European Union, has trained over 3500 health workers since 2012 to strengthen pharmaceutical systems and improve access to quality medicines.3 The training has covered a broad range of topics, from the acquisition of additional skills to assess and register medicines to training on how to conduct surveys of consumption of antimicrobial medicines.
+17. WHO, in partnership with African, Caribbean and Pacific island countries and the European Union, has trained more than 3500 health workers since 2012 to strengthen pharmaceutical systems and improve access to quality medicines.2 The training has covered a broad range of topics, from the acquisition of additional skills to assess and register medicines to training on how to conduct surveys of consumption of antimicrobial medicines.
 Over 250 regulatory authority personnel from all WHO regions have been trained on a range of regulatory issues.
 Support from donors such as the European Commission has allowed the continuation of the work of a network of WHO national professional officers, particularly in Africa, with expertise in medicines and health technologies, which is key to supporting this work effectively in country offices.
-Numerous training and capacity-building efforts have also been carried out at the regional and country levels on all topics, as reported throughout this document. - 18.
-Key considerations are as follows. - A more systematic approach to providing technical support for improving the skills of the pharmaceutical workforce and monitoring the size, composition, skill sets, training needs and performance of the pharmaceutical workforce could be developed. - National professional officers with expertise in medicines and health technologies play a key role in WHO country offices and should be supported.
+Numerous training and capacity-building efforts have also been carried out at the regional and country levels on all topics, as reported throughout this document.

+- A more systematic approach to providing technical support for improving the skills of the pharmaceutical workforce and monitoring the size, composition, skill sets, training needs and performance of the pharmaceutical workforce could be developed. - National professional officers with expertise in medicines and health technologies play a key role in WHO country offices and should be supported.